Computers & Tech

 Well, I guess you could say I have an interest in politics, news, current events, et cetera.
 Honestly, though, I've come to see it as more of a source of stress and alienation rather than personal enrichment like some of my other hobbies.
 I can't shake the feeling that the pursuit of this knowledge has led me down a dark path, away from other things I used to spend my time on that provided me joyful moments and made me a better person.

-I have strong beliefs about the world that run counter to the current status quo in my state and country, as well as most people I interact with face-to-face.
+I have strong beliefs about the world that run counter to the current status quo in my state and country, as well as most people I interact with face to face.
 When I was younger, I spurned discussions of politics but always presented myself as vaguely anti-establishment.
 As an adult, I've grown to understand that there's more to political beliefs than the binary liberal/conservative construct that dominated much of the discourse of my youth.

 I don't like to put labels on myself, and it seems especially pointless in this current political climate.
 There are practically no voices in the halls of power or mainstream media that share my views.
 I hold a lot of contempt for the way things are and the people responsible for these state of affairs, but I feel incredibly powerless and alone in my ability to actually do anything about it.